aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 ```

 1. Assign the `PROD-AVT-POLICY` to the `PROD` VRF, multiple VRFs can use the same policy.
-2. The `default` VRF will use the AVD auto-generated `DEFAULT-POLICY` as no policy is set.
+2. VRF `default` will use the AVD auto-generated `DEFAULT-POLICY` as no policy is set.
-3. Define the `PROD-AVT-POLICY`,
+3. Define the `PROD-AVT-POLICY`
 4. `default_virtual_topology` is used to configure the default match in the policy.
     In this case, default traffic will use INET path-group first and MPLS as backup.
 5. This list element configures the policy to apply to traffic the `VOICE` application profile.